 Johnny Miles was born in England, and came to Sydney Mines on Cape Breton Island, Nova Scotia when he was one year old.
 At age 11, he started out working in the coal mines to help support his mother and three other children while his father served in World War I. Like me, he worked as a grocery delivery boy.
 He often ran behind his wagon pulled by horses.
 He was a delivery boy at the time of his spectacular upset of the world’s greatest runners.

 He never ran any race until four years before that incredible race.
 In 1922 at age 17, he learned about a three-mile race with prizes such as fishing rods, reels, jackknives, and silver cups for the first 12.
 He came in 13th.
 His father then decided to coach him.

 His father was a very intelligent man, even though he had to work as a laborer.
-He bought a book written by Alf Shrubb, the 1900 world-record-holder in the mile.
-Johnny’s father was smarter than I was because he followed Shrubb’s recommendations on interval training: “One slow lap, another at medium effort and a third at full speed”, continuing the cycle for several repetitions.
+He bought a book written by Alf Shrubb, a former holder of 28 world records, from 2000 yards to 11 miles and the one-hour run.
+Johnny’s father was smarter than I was because he followed Shrubb’s recommendations on interval training, “One slow lap, another at medium effort and a third at full speed”, continuing the cycle for several repetitions.
 He was doing intelligent interval training in 1922.
 I spent my early running career just running long distances.
 When I was in college I still hadn’t gotten the message about slow junk miles.